15 releases (8 breaking)

 - Produces a variety of charts, including:

-- Bar charts for memory usage.
+- Bar charts for memory usage and produced bytes.

 - Scatter plots illustrating client duration for each warm invocation over time, useful for identifying trends and outliers.